-- Note 1: The first Unit in each Group is always UnassignedSpikes, which has a SpikeTrain for each Segment containing all the spikes not assigned to any Unit in that Segment. - Note 2: The first Segment in each Block is always Comments, which stores all comments as an Event object. - Note 3: The parameters from the BrainWare table for each condition are stored in the Segment annotations.
-If there are multiple repetitions of a condition, each repetition is stored as a separate Segment. - Note 4: There is always only one Group.
+Note 1: The first Unit in each ChannelIndex is always UnassignedSpikes, which has a SpikeTrain for each Segment containing all the spikes not assigned to any Unit in that Segment.

+- Note 2: The first Segment in each Block is always Comments, which stores all comments as an Event object. - Note 3: The parameters from the BrainWare table for each condition are stored in the Segment annotations.
+If there are multiple repetitions of a condition, each repetition is stored as a separate Segment. - Note 4: There is always only one ChannelIndex.
+BrainWare stores the equivalent of ChannelIndexes in separate files.

 '''

 from neo.io.brainwaresrcio import BrainwareSrcIO

 srcfile = BrainwareSrcIO(filename='multi_500ms_mulitrep_ch1.src')

 blk1 = srcfile.read()

 blk2 = srcfile.read_block()

 blks = srcfile.read_all_blocks()

 print blk1.segments

 print blk1.segments[0].spiketrains

-print blk1.groups
+print blk1.units

-print blk1.groups[0].name
+print blk1.units[0].name

 print blk2

 print blk2[0].segments

-print blks
+print blks[0].segments

 '''

+'''

 extensions = ['src']

 '''

-class neo.io.CedIO (filename, entfile=None, posfile=None)
+'''

+class neo.io.ElanIO(filename)

 '''